BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 The _createMessage_ action is a simple function that will pass the message object to our store.

-Let us now config our _articles_ actions, so that we can be able to load the farm articles from the backend ApI.
+Let us now config our _articles_ actions, so that we can be able to load the farm articles from the backend API.

-\*src/actions/articles.js
+*src/actions/articles.js*

 ```javascript
 import {